homayounsr/flight-delay/README.md

 # Fligh Delay Insights - Python

-## Goals
 # Preprocessing

-1. dealing with null values
+1. Dealing with null values
 2. Dealing with time and turn in to date time pattern

 # Goals
 1. which airline has the most flights?
 2. At which day the delay was higher?
 3. At what hour the delay was higher for each airline?